yiisoft/yii2/docs/internals/core-code-style.md

-Yii2 Core framework code style
+Yii2 Core Framework Code Style
 ==============================

 The following code style is used for Yii 2.x core and official extensions development.
 If you want to pull-request code